All about feeding

 |

-These are important sources of energy used for building reserves.
+These are important sources of energy used for the composition of reserves.
 It is accepted that fatty acids are necessary components of phospholipids, which play an important role in the structural integrity and function of insect cell membranes. |

 There are not many studies on lipids in apidology, but we know that:

-- cholesterol and 24-methylene cholesterol seem to increase brood rearing (Somerville, 2005).
+- Cholesterol and 24-methylene cholesterol seem to increase brood rearing (Somerville, 2005).

 5. Minerals